Tangent $\infty$-categories and Goodwillie calculus: Jets and -Excisive Functors

 for all $1 \leq k \leq n$.
 It follows by~\cite[6.1.3.23]{lurie:2017} that $\alpha$ then induces equivalences

 and hence also, by~\cite[6.1.4.7]{lurie:2017}, equivalences

 for $1 \leq k \leq n$, as required.
 This completes the proof that $P_n\alpha: P_nF \weq P_nG$ is an equivalence. \end{proof}

 \begin{remark} Theorem~\ref{thm:jet} explains how the notion of $n$-excisive approximation is related to the Goodwillie tangent structure on $\Catdiff$.
 However, it is not quite true to say that this notion is fully encoded in that tangent structure, since the statement of Theorem~\ref{thm:jet} relies on natural transformations that are not equivalences, and hence are not part of the $\infty$-category $\Catdiff$.
-We can include those natural transformations by replacing $\Catdiff$ with a corresponding $\infty$-bicategory $\CATdiff$. \end{remark}
+We can include those natural transformations by replacing $\Catdiff$ with a corresponding $\infty$-bicategory $\CATdiff$, which is the subject of the next chapter. \end{remark}